jiayiw005/jiayiw005.github.io/_pages/home.md

 ### About Me

 I am a first-year undergraduate student at Brown University, concentrating in Mathematics-Computer Science and Urban Studies.
-As a student researcher and developer, I'm excited about anything broadly related to symbolic systems, sociotechnical **infrastructures**, and participatory or distributed AI.
+As a student researcher and developer, I'm excited about anything broadly related to **complex systems** and **infrastructures**:
+- symbolic systems; multi-agent systems
+- complexity theory
+- sociotechnical infrastructures & governance
+- accessiblity, distributivity, and public participation
+- intersections of any terms above
+- ...

-My dual passion/approach: when probing into theory research that configures higher-level policy decisions, I'm also making my way to explore downstream, grassroots solutions that center and empower community-driven technologies.
+When probing into theories that configures higher-level decisions, I'm also making my way to explore downstream, grassroots solutions that center and empower community-driven technologies.